vh232/NC-be-project/README.md

 It was built using Node.js and Express.js and uses PostgreSQL as its database.
 This API will serve as the backend API for a future frontend project to be built using React.js.

 You can check out a live version of this app [here](https://nc-be-project.onrender.com), hosted using Render.
+All endpoints are viewable [here](https://nc-be-project.onrender.com).

 ## Tech Stack
 * Node.js